Pandinosaurus/mstrimas.github.io/_posts/2017-07-24-tweet-mast.md

 tweet_mast <- bind_rows(tweet_mast_yes, tweet_mast_no)
 ```

-Next I turn use the latitude and longitude to turn these data into a spatial object with the `sf` package.
+Next I use the latitude and longitude to turn these data into a spatial object with the `sf` package.

 ```r